 Simply press and hold down the function key of interest until the description starts to appear (about 5 seconds) and then release it.
+The system must be "READY TO ARM" to perform this function.

-Refer to the FUNCTIONS OF THE KEYPAD section for descriptions of each key function.
+Refer to the Functions of the Keypad section for descriptions of each key function.